 - Classic templates are all of our other free templates - the ones under 'Newsletter', 'Promotional', 'Events' and 'eCommerce'.
 Whilst they're designed to support mobile optimisation, they won't feature the same high level of support and you may still find issues on certain devices.

 Once you're in EasyEditor, you can change colours, add new columns, add new spacing, as well as manipulate many other elements and features; your template just forms your starting point.

 Previewing a template

-To get a better look at a template, move your mouse over the thumbnail and click on the Preview button.
+To get a better look at a template, hover over the thumbnail and click the eye to preview.

 Up next: Learn about campaign setup »